drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/how/main.md

 To write markdown click on a cell and change the type to `Markdown`, you can do this by click on `Cell`, `Cell Type` or by using the scroll wheel in the menu bar.

-Markdown is a lightweight "mark up" language that allows you to write and include various types of formatting which include:
+Markdown is a lightweight mark up language that allows you to write and include various types of formatting which include:

 1. Headings;